 Confining your dog, especially if he is used to roaming freely in the house, can bring a lot of anxiety which can result in barking.
 He might actually bark and howl for as long as you are away from home, which can result in complaints from your neighbors.

 This is because your dog feels the isolation every time you cage him in and scared of being alone in his kennel.
 Usually, when you let him out.
 However, to diagnose separation anxiety you will need to take your pup to a vet behaviorist.

 As severe as separation anxiety may be, boredom is among the leading causes of separation anxiety.
 Like humans, dogs also get bored when they are all alone at home with nothing much to do but wait for you.

-When your dog gets bored, he is definitely going to come up with a way to end it, and some dogs find barking quite an interest activity to partake when you are away.
+When your dog gets bored, he is definitely going to come up with a way to end it, and some dogs find barking quite an interesting activity to partake in when you are away.
 It is important to note that separation anxiety is not boredom.
 Most dogs will bark for a few minutes and probably get back to being calm while others will bark throughout your absence.

 3. Change of homes

 A dog may suffer separation anxiety in the event where he changes his environment, for instance, if you recently got a new dog, he might suffer from anxiety.
 This is quite common because just like humans, dogs get anxious when they meet new people, and on adoption, this means that he will have to live with a new family.

 Not only will you and your family cause him anxiety but also the new environment, especially if he is from a shelter.
 In a shelter, dogs live with other dogs, in a quite different environment, and with other dogs.
 On adoption, he is probably the only dog in your home and needs some time to get back to normalcy.

 However, in the case where the anxiety does not go away in a few days, you should have him see a veterinarian behaviorist diagnose your pup.